The Glory Years or Glory Days or something else

 Ranger Dave agreed, as he offered a toast.
 "It's an ecosystem that has all of the components.
 Here's to the Selway, the crown jewel of wild rivers in the Lower 48."

-A sidenote: Jay reminded me that when we finished our Selway trip, our faces were black from soot, the restaurants were closed except for Pizza Hut, and we ended up sleeping in a city park in Hamilton, Montana.
+A sidenote: Jay reminded me that when we finished our Selway trip, our faces were black with soot, the restaurants were closed except for Pizza Hut, and we ended up sleeping in a city park in Hamilton, Montana.

 ------------------------------------------

-The hazardous washboard road into the 1860's mining village of Atlanta would be enough for most people, but we still faced a 16-mile hike to Spangle Lakes, in the Sawtooth Mountains.
+The hazardous washboard road into the 1860's mining village of Atlanta would be enough excitement for most people, but we still faced a 16-mile hike to Spangle Lakes, in the Sawtooth Mountains.
+We were in search of the headwaters of the Middle Fork of the Boise River.
 No wonder we only met one hiker on the trail.
 It was all uphill.

 At one point on the trail, Outfitter Darl Allred had to very carefully maneuver his packhorses through a swamp filled with downed trees everywhere.
 I had called the Forest Service office before the trip and was assured we wouldn't have any significant problems getting to Spangle Lakes.

-But that day, after a lengthy scout, Outfitter Darl determined there was no way to avoid the knee-deep water.
+But that day, after a lengthy scout, Darl determined there was no way to avoid the knee-deep water.
 He couldn’t climb above it or drop down below it.
 He would have to take his horses through the bog.

 Afterwards, he commented to me that, for most people with horses, this is the spot where they would have turned around, fearful of a horse breaking a leg.
 "Every year here in the Sawtooths there's a horse or two that goes down, For most people, the trip would have been over right here, at this bog."